 California joined the Smarter Balanced Assessment Consortium (Smarter Balanced) as a governing state on June 9, 2011.
 Smarter Balanced is a national consortium of 23 states and the U.S. Virgin Islands working collaboratively to develop a student assessment system aligned to a common core of academic content standards.
 Of those, California is one of 22 governing states, which allows decision-making participation.

 Sample items and performance tasks illustrate the rigor and complexity of the mathematics items and performance tasks students will encounter on the Consortium’s next-generation assessments.

-Draft Achievement Level Descriptors and College Readiness Policy (ALDs) articulate the knowledge, skills, and processes expected of students at different levels of performance on the Smarter Balanced assessments.
+Achievement Level Descriptors (ALDs) and College Content-Readiness articulate the knowledge, skills, and processes expected of students at different levels of performance on the Smarter Balanced assessments.